Km-khaled/AddressBook-RESTful-API/README.md

 # Address Book RESTful API

 This application is a RESTful API developed in Java with Jersey that allows you to manage an address book.
 It provides features to create, read, update, and delete address books and associated addresses.
+To access the files, you need to write the following link in your browser: `http://localhost:8080/tprest/webapi/carnets`.
+You must have MySQL running, either through XAMPP or another method.

 ## Features